ggreenaz/dadCHECKIN-TOO/README.md

 Instructions for Password Protecting a Directory
 Step 1: Create the .htaccess File

 Open a terminal on your Ubuntu server.
-In this example I am assuming that you will put your files in the /var/www/html web root, but you may want to create a subdirectory like/var/www/html/dad/.
+In this example, I am assuming that you will put your files in the /var/www/html web root, but you may want to create a subdirectory like/var/www/html/dad/.
 In the end, you decide, Okay?

 Navigate to your web directory: